Edmund, second son of King Henry III

 1399 (10th November)

-Henry IV’s son, Henry was created Duke of Lancaster.
+Henry IV’s created his son, Henry, Duke of Lancaster.

-Richard died in captivity, probably starved to death.
+Richard II died in captivity, probably starved to death.

 1402 (1st August)

 Edward III’s son Edmund of Langley, Duke of York, died.
 His son Edward inherited the title Duke of York.